 Finding a place to stay: how to get started

-Before you start searching, decide which type of accommodation you are looking for.
+Before you start searching, decide which type of accommodation you are looking for and determine your monthly budget.
 You could consider renting a room in a private home, flat-sharing with other students or staying in a student hotel.
 Write down your wishes and start searching within the categories of your preference.
 To make this easier, we created two useful documents for you:

 Webinars: How to find a room in Amsterdam?

 We host live webinars a few times per year to help students along on the subject of finding accommodation on their own.
 A short presentation and the opportunity to ask questions to housing staff and student ambassadors were part of the webinars.
 You can see two of the recordings below, both with different student ambassadors.
-We will host new webinars on Monday 22 May 2023 at 15.00 CEST and Monday 26 June 2023 at 15.00 CEST.
+We will host a new webinar in Spring 2024.

 Podcast: finding student housing in the Netherlands